O’Leno State Park: Vanishing river, scenic trails & spacious, wooded campground

 The River Sink

 There are three gated entrances to the preserve.
-The one you want to access the River Rise is on US 441, south of the entrance to O’Leno State Park and north of High Springs.
+The gate you want to access the trail to the River Rise is off US 41 / 441, south of the entrance to O’Leno State Park and north of High Springs.

 The second entrance is on Bellamy Road, north of the US 441 entrance.
-The third is off US 27 and allows access to the west portion of the River Rise trail system and equestrian camping.
+A third entrance, off US 27, allows access to the west portion of the River Rise trail system and equestrian camping.

-You must visit or call the O’Leno State Park ranger station at (386) 454-1853 to pay entrance fees and obtain the gate combination.
+You must visit or call the O’Leno State Park ranger station at (386) 454-1853 to pay entrance fees ($5 per vehicle) and obtain the gate combination to enter River Rise Preserve from either U.S. 441/41 or U.S. 27.

 Swimming and kayaking